 The study authors recommended expanding the approval of Egrifta to include people with HIV and NAFLD.
 They also pushed for further research into whether Egrifta could protect against serious liver disease among HIV-positive individuals over the long-term.

 In previous clinical trials of Egrifta, the most commonly reported side effects included joint pain, skin redness and rash at the injection site, stomach pain, swelling and muscle pain.
-Additionally, worsening blood sugar was more common among those taking Egrifta compared with individuals who received a placebo.

 To read a press release about the study, click here.